 - Cell phones, iPods/iTouches, video games and other electronic devices must be kept in students' backpacks during the school day and may not be used.
 They are to be visible only if a teacher will be supervising their use for instructional purposes. - Internet access is only permitted when supervised by an adult.
-As always, students must adhere to our Internet Agreement. - If a student needs to call home, he/she should ask permission to use the phone in the main office.
-Students are not allowed to use cell phones during the school day. - No unauthorized taking of photos or video/audio recordings are permitted at any time during the school year.
+As always, students must adhere to our Proper and Acceptable Student Technology Use document. - If a student needs to call home, he/she should ask permission to use the phone in the main office.
+Students are not allowed to use cell phones during the school day. - No unauthorized taking of photos or video/audio recordings are permitted at any time during the school year. - Please refer to the CSH Code of Conduct (on pages to follow) for information on cyber bullying.